katur/eegi/README_database_migration.md

 concept | GenomeWideGI | eegi
 ------- | ------------ | ----
-DevStaR scores table | `RawDataWithScore` | `DevstarScore`

-**Decisions to make about `experiments` app: DevStaR scores**
-- I'm consistenly using singular for adult, larva, embryo.
-Is everyone cool with that, or should 'larvae' remain an exception?
-- HL used INTEGER for embryo count, embryo per adult, larva per adult.
-Do we want FLOAT for any of these?
-- HL survival/lethality FLOATs seem to truncate at 6 digits past the decimal.
-Do we want to do this?
-Easy to just store the real Float.
+DevStaR scores table | `RawDataWithScore` | `DevstarScore` worm stage names | mishmash of plural and singular, and worm/adult | consistently using singular adult, larva, embryo datatype for embryo per adult, larva per adult | INTEGER | FLOAT datatype for survival/lethality | truncated to 6 digits past decimal | more precision survival and lethality, if no adults | 0 | calculate the regular way, using embryo and larva numbers

+**Still to do**
+- Per HL, I kept the embryo count as an integer.
+Should we change it to a float?
-- HL set embryo per adult and larva per adult to 0 if no adults.
-Do we want to do this, or should it be null?
+- Per HL, I set embryo per adult and larva per adult to 0 if no adults.
+Should this actually be null?
-- HL also made survival and lethality 0 if no adults, even though adults not used in this equation.
-Do we want to do this?
-Why?

 ### Tables not touched during migration
 - attribute, node, synonym (Firoz/mapping domain; he can take info from them if he wants)
 - CherryPickList (temporary step in generating CherryPickRNAiPlate; probably meant for deletion)
-- CherryPickRNAiPlate\_2011 and CherryPickRNAiPlate\_lock (but ensure they are redundant with CherryPickRNAiPlate)
+- CherryPickRNAiPlate\_2011 and CherryPickRNAiPlate\_lock (I should ensure they are redundant with CherryPickRNAiPlate)
 - ScoreResultsDevStaR (but ensure it is just an incomplete copy of RawDataWithScore, made by Kris)
 - PredManualScore and PredManualScoreList (but figure out why these exist!)
 - WellToTile (to be replaced with simple Python functions)